-- 6.1.
-The processes of deterioration to be considered shall include those arising from: differential expansion and deformation; external pressure of the coolant; additional internal pressure due to fission products and the buildup of helium in fuel elements; irradiation of fuel and other materials in the fuel assembly; variations in pressure and temperature resulting from variations in power demand; chemical effects; static and dynamic loading, including flow induced vibrations and mechanical vibrations; and variations in performance in relation to heat transfer that could result from distortions or chemical effects.
-Allowance shall be made for uncertainties in data, in calculations and in manufacture. - 6.2.
-Fuel design limits shall include limits on the permissible leakage of fission products from the fuel in anticipated operational occurrences so that the fuel remains suitable for continued use - 6.3.
+6.1.
+The processes of deterioration to be considered shall include those arising from:

+- Differential expansion and deformation; - External pressure of the coolant; - Additional internal pressure due to fission products and the buildup of helium in fuel elements; - Irradiation of fuel and other materials in the fuel assembly; - Variations in pressure and temperature resulting from variations in power demand; - Chemical effects; - Static and dynamic loading, including flow induced vibrations and mechanical vibrations; - Variations in performance in relation to heat transfer that could result from distortion or chemical effects.

+Allowance shall be made for uncertainties in data, in calculations and in manufacture.

+6.2.
+Fuel design limits shall include limits on the permissible leakage of fission products from the fuel in anticipated operational occurrences so that the fuel remains suitable for continued use.

+6.3.
 Fuel elements and fuel assemblies shall be capable of withstanding the loads and stresses associated with fuel handling.